 Existing policies facilitate the free flow of financial resources into the product and factor markets.

-The government and central bank respect IMF article VIII by refraining from restrictions on payment and transfers for current international transactions.
+The GoTT and the Central Bank of TT respect IMF Article VIII by refraining from restrictions on payment and transfers for current international transactions.
 Shortages of foreign exchange, exacerbated by the government’s maintenance of the local currency at values higher than those which the market would bear, however, cause considerable delays in payments and transfers for international transactions.

 Money and Banking System